Safest Care and Best Outcomes

 Unprecedented Collaboration Increases Heart Attack Survival

-Survival rates in patients experiencing a life-threatening side-effect to a heart attack have dramatically improved, thanks to an unprecedented collaboration of five metro Detroit health systems led by Henry Ford Health System’s William W. O’ Neill, M.D.
+Survival rates in patients experiencing a life-threatening side-effect to a heart attack have dramatically improved, thanks to an unprecedented collaboration of five metro Detroit health systems led by Henry Ford Health’s William W. O’ Neill, M.D.

 The Detroit Cardiogenic Shock Initiative – a protocol to treat patients in shock after a massive heart attack – raised survival rates from 51 to 76 percent.
 The new protocol, using the FDA-approved, straw-sized Impella heart pump, is now being adopted by health systems across the United States, under the leadership of Dr. O’Neill, medical director, Henry Ford Center for Structural Heart Disease.